svanderburg/php-sbdata/README.md

 * `PasswordField`.
 Display a field as a password field and restricts viewing it.
 * `CheckBoxField`.
 Displays a field as a checkbox and uses a preconfigured value to determine whether it has been checked or not.
+* `AgreeField`.
+Displays a field as a checkbox and is only valid when the checkbox is enabled.
+This feature is useful to force a user to agree to a policy.
 * `ArrayComboBoxField`.
 Displays a field as text or combo box.
 It retrieves key-value pairs from an array.
 * `DBComboBoxField`.
 Displays a field as text or combo box.
 It retrieves